pmajka/poSSum/docs/source/pos_slice_volume.rst

 Sometimes, one will need to shift the indexes of the output slices, for instance, save slice 0 as file 5, slice 5 as slice 10 and so on (e.g. to match some other series).
-This effect may be achieved by issuing ``--shiftIndexes
+This effect may be achieved by issuing ``--output-filenames-offset
 <int>`` switch which shifts the output naming by provided number (either
 positive or negative).
 As you may guess the default value is zero which means that this parameter has no influence::